gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Gradle team is excited to announce a new major version of Gradle, 8.0.

-This release reduces the time spent compiling [Kotlin DSL build scripts](#kotlin-dsl) and upgrades the API level to [Kotlin 1.8](https://kotlinlang.org/docs/whatsnew18.html).
+This release reduces the time spent compiling [Kotlin DSL build scripts](#kotlin-dsl) and upgrades the Kotlin DSL's API level to [Kotlin 1.8](https://kotlinlang.org/docs/whatsnew18.html).

-The [incubating configuration cache](#configuration-cache) speeds up builds by executing more tasks in parallel on the first build than enabling `--parallel` alone.
+From the first invocation, the [configuration cache](#configuration-cache) speeds up builds by executing more tasks in parallel compared to the existing [parallel mode](userguide/multi_project_configuration_and_execution.html#sec:parallel_execution).

 Additionally, the size of the Gradle user home can be managed by [configuring the retention time](#cache-cleanup) of cache directories.
 Cache cleanup can also be disabled.